woosignal/flutter-woocommerce-api/README.md

 #### WooCommerce - Customers
 - Get Customers
+- Create a Customer
+- Delete a Customer
+- Update a Customer
+- Create, Delete and  Update Product Multiple Time.

 [See Customers API](https://woosignal.com/docs/api/1.0/customers)

 Disclaimer: This plugin is not affiliated with or supported by Automattic, Inc. All logos and trademarks are the property of their respective owners.